payros/super-gomoku/README.md

 *  Persist Bot Stats (Wins, Ties, Losses)
 *  Include Remote Human X Human

-### Installation
+### Local Installation
-Because this project is currently in early development, it's not deployed on a public server.
-If you would like to try it out, you can deploy it locally by following these steps:
+If you would like to deploy this project on your local machine (and maybe come up with your own bot strategy), you can following these steps:

 * Clone/Download the project
 * Run `stack install` in the project's root directory